We Can Help You Get Approved For A Mortgage Even When Your Bank Won't!

 In order to pass this test, the property should be in good condition and in most cases a third party appraisal is required, thought certain lenders that Clover Mortgage works with will forgo a formal appraisal and are willing to conduct a physical inspection themselves if the loan to value is low enough.
 This will help expedite the process and will end up saving you on the appraisal costs.

-Down payment and loan to value (LTV) for new purchases: In most cases private lenders will not give a mortgage on a property that has a loan-to-value that is higher than 85% which means that you will need to have at least 15% available to put as a down payment for the property.
+Down payment and loan to value (LTV) for new purchases: In most cases private lenders will not give a mortgage on a property that has a loan-to-value that is higher than 75% to 80% which means that you will need to have at least 20% to 25% available to put as a down payment for the property.
 In fact, many private mortgage lenders will not go higher than 75% or 80% LTV.
 At Clover Mortgage, we have built long lasting strong relationships with several private lenders who will give a private mortgage on properties with a loan-to-value as high as 80%.
 This of course depends on a variety of factors such as location, marketability and condition of the property, and more.

 If you have the ability to invest a larger down payment then it is usually recommend that you do so to save on costly interest payments.
 A larger investment from your part also shows the lender that you are willing to have more “skin in the game” and therefore it makes the private lender feel more confident in granting your a private mortgage at a lower interest rate.
 The lower the risk to the lender, the lower the interest rate and fees become, therefore it is usually advisable to provide a larger down payment if you can afford it.